The Extra Programming LanguageTL;DR

 test2

-Double-quoted strings: Same as single-quoted, but support String interpolation.
-Backticks: An alternative to double-quoted, also supports String interpolation.
+Double-quoted strings: Same as single-quoted, but support String interpolation and can be tagged.
+Backticks: An alternative to double-quoted (same support for interpolation and tagging).

 "testing" --> testing

-"$money" --> replaces $money with the contents of `money` reference
+"$money" --> replaces $money with the stringified contents of `money`

 "${money.currency}" --> replaces ${…} with the contents of `money.currency` reference